Lynn, Massachusetts: 19th century

 One of the largest strikes of the early labor movement began in the shoe factories of Lynn on February 22, 1860, when Lynn shoemakers marched through the streets to their workplaces and handed in their tools, protesting reduced wages.
-Known as the New England Shoemakers Strike of 1860, it was one of the earliest strikes of its kind in the United States.
+Known as the 1860 New England Shoemakers Strike, it was one of the earliest strikes of its kind in the United States.

 In 1841, abolitionist Frederick Douglass, moved to Lynn as a fugitive slave.
 Douglass wrote his first autobiography, Narrative of the Life of Frederick Douglass, an American Slave, while living in Lynn.
 The publication would become Douglass's best-known work.
 Douglass, his wife, and their five children lived in Lynn until 1848.

+In 1870, Esther Hill Hawks, a renowned female physician, and activist during the American Civil War, moved to Lynn becoming one of the three first female physicians in Lynn, providing her gynecology services to many women.
+Later on in 1874, opening her own practice.

-On February 1, 1866, Mary Baker Eddy experienced the "fall in Lynn", often referred to by Christian Scientists as significant to the birth of their religion.
+On February 1, 1866, Mary Baker Eddy experienced the "fall in Lynn", in which Eddy was badly injured but reportedly healed herself through prayer alone.
+This was a significant milestone in the development of the Christian Science religion.

 In 1889 a massive fire swept through the downtown of Lynn, and would not be matched in size until nearly 100 years later.
 At the time the loss was the third largest from fire in New England history.
 A total of 296 building were destroyed, including 142 homes, 25 stores, the Central Square railroad depot, four banks and four newspaper buildings.
 It was estimated that 200 families were made homeless and 10,000 jobs were lost.
 Estimates put the total loss as high as $6,000,000.